-32.4 Cash-In Lieu of Health Benefits
+27.4 Cash-In Lieu of Health Benefits

-Employees who sign County's attestation of other group medical coverage and who elect not to participate as an employee in any CalPERS PEMHCA health plan, may elect under the Cafeteria Plan to receive one hundred fifty dollars (\$150) per month (or a prorated amount for part time employees) in lieu of participation in a health plan.
+Employees who sign County's attestation of other group medical coverage and who elect not to participate as an employee in any CalPERS PEMHCA health plan, may elect under the Cafeteria Plan to receive \$150 per month (or a prorated amount for part time employees) in lieu of participation in a health plan.
 County shall pay any health premium administrative fee required for employees who "opt out" of health coverage under this provision.
 Subject to CalPERS regulations, employees may make this election at any time.

-32.5 County-wide Benefits Committee
+27.5 Countywide Benefits Committee

-- (a) The parties agree to maintain the County-wide Benefits Committee, comprised of County representatives and representatives from each bargaining unit, for the purpose of meeting and discussing health insurance benefits, analyzing costs and developing a program to control costs. - (b) The committee shall convene annually within one month after CalPERS publishes its new PEMHCA health plan premium rates and at other times upon written request of any participant. - (c) It is understood that County continues to have the right and the obligation to administer the various insurance programs.
+- (a) The parties agree to maintain the Countywide Benefits Committee, comprised of County representatives and representatives from each bargaining unit, for the purpose of meeting and discussing health insurance benefits, analyzing costs and developing a program to control costs. - (b) The committee shall convene annually within one month after CalPERS publishes its new PEMHCA health plan premium rates and at other times upon written request of any participant. - (c) It is understood that County continues to have the right and the obligation to administer the various insurance programs.
 These rights and obligations include, but are not limited to, the right to select the carriers and insurance claims administrators after consideration of the recommendations of the Benefits Committee and prior meeting and consultation with Association.

-32.6 Dental Coverage
+27.6 Dental Coverage